 Tennessee Tech University contracted with EdAmerica Services to host a call center.
 When the receptionist is not available to take a call, the phone rolls over to the call center.
 Call center staff answers the phone as described above and answers the caller's question.
 Upon exiting the phone call, call center employee will document the nature of the call on RHACOMM and whether the call was resolved.
 Call center employees have been given an escalation chart that shows who to notify if the call center employee cannot resolve the caller's questions and/or concerns.
-(Updated 12/5/13) (Updated 5/12/14) (Updated 10-01-2020)
+Escalation Chart is updated and sent to the Call center contact upon changes in personnel or duties.